There are many reasons why the Erie Canal boat trip should be at the top of your bucket list! Here are my top 7 reasons.

-There are a mired of reasons why the Erie Canal Should be at the Top of Your Bucket List, but here are my top 7.
+There’s a myriad of reasons why the Erie Canal should be at the top of your bucket list, but here are my top 7.
 If this quick list whets your appetite, then scroll through self-skippered canal boat photos on UNSTOPPABLE Stacey’s other Erie Canal boat trip posts to see for yourself the other reasons to get out and enjoy nature on the Erie Canal.

 1.)
 Experience Erie Canal Boat Holidays before they get overexposed